MHCommunity/mousehunt-improved/README.md

 - Location Catch Stats
   - Adds an item under the "Mouse" menu to see your catch stats for the current location.

+- Only Open Multiple
+  - Lock opening items in your inventory unless you have multiple of them.
+Great for collectors.

+- Open All But One buttons
+  - Adds 'Open All But One' buttons to convertibles in your inventory.

+- Paste Hunter ID
+  - Copy a Hunter ID to your clipboard and then press 'Ctrl/Cmd+v' anywhere to go directly to that hunter's profile.

+- Prestige Base Stats
+  - Shows the correct stats for the Prestige Base in the base selector.

 - Quick Filters and Sort
   - Adds one-click filters to the Trap and Base selectors to show only specific power types.
   - Adds one-click sorting to the Trap, Base, Charm, and Cheese selectors to sort by Power, Power Bonus, Luck, Attraction Bonus, name, or quantity owned (for cheese and charms).